mozilla/ActiveData/docs/GettingStarted.md

 The records returned from ActiveData are usually quite large, so you will need a large-screen JSON formatting tool to view the query result.
 There is a page that has [details about what is in a `jobs` record](https://github.com/klahnakoski/ActiveData/blob/dev/docs/Jobs%20Schema.md), but we will focus on just a few columns for now.

-Here is an example result, with all the `data` property collapsed:
+Here is an example result, with the `data` property collapsed:

 	{
 		"meta":{